pelmers/github-repository-metadata/README.md

 5. If the script ends before completion, you can therefore resume with `python get_all_github_repos.py --resume regions.pkl`

 ## Citing
 This dataset is part of my master's thesis.
-As that has not been published yet, you can cite this repository instead.
+As that has not been published yet (or, for that matter, started), you can cite this repository instead for now.

 ## Terms
 The [Github API Terms of Service](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service#h-api-terms) apply.